-1. Filing is mandatory after closing if jurisdictional threshold is met

-- Change of control majority of voting rights, ability to elect board members and officers, approval/veto rights - Minority interests these are caught if they give rise to control over the board of directors (by veto, removal or designation of its members) - Turnover/assets/market share/local presence - The transaction increases to, or exceeds 45% of the relevant Paraguayan market for a specific good or service; OR - The transaction exceeds 100,000 minimum monthly salaries according to the latest fiscal year figures (PYG 182.4 billion - approximately USD 36.2 million)
+- 1. Filing is mandatory after closing if jurisdictional threshold is met - 2.
+Jurisdictional thresholds: - Change of control: majority of voting rights, ability to elect board members and officers, approval/veto rights - Minority interests are caught if they give rise to control over the board of directors (by veto, removal or designation of its members) - Turnover/assets/market share/local presence - The transaction increases to, or exceeds, 45% of the relevant Paraguayan market for a specific good or service; OR - The transaction exceeds 100,000 minimum monthly salaries according to the latest fiscal year figures (PYG 219.2 billion - approx. USD 35 million) - 3.
+Timeline for filing: